 The lever cap is removed/secured by turning this locking wheel which

 is located under the top portion of the curvacious lever cap.

 When the locking wheel is turned, pressure is placed where the locking wheel meets the blade and where the lever cap meets the cross bar.
 Once the locking wheel stops turning the lever cap should be locked tight in position and therefore the blade is also locked tight.

 The Stanley 130 plane has a wooden knob at the front of the plane for extra grip and control.
 This wooden knob screws into the body of the plane.

 The Stanley 130 block plane and the Record 0130 block plane are almost identical in design, size and weight.
 The only subtle differences between the two planes are the lever cap locking wheel, the colour and the plane markings.

 Providing the planes are in sound condition, when choosing which block plane to buy out of a Record 0130 plane or a Stanley 130 double-ended plane, the only question you really need to ask is which one do you prefer the look of.

 Length Of Sole: 200mm (8 inch)

-"Made In England" - found on the top face towards the rear of the plane.
+"Made In Eng" - found on the top face towards the rear, between the blade supports.

 (i) This review/article may give warning(s) / advisory notes / cautions / guidelines given